nahuelio/boneyard/README.md

 * High Level documentation
 * Examples of usage, simple applications (Classic TODO application, IoC important use cases).
+* API Docs need a better template that match branding (YUIDoc)

 # About the author